nik0lai/psychonomie_nl/src/content/pages/about.md

 Cognitive psychology.
 Cognitive neuroscience.
 Experimental Psychology.
 Psychonomics.
 All of these terms refer, perhaps in slightly different ways, to the study of *mind, brain, and behavior*.
 Researchers in these fields investigate things such as *perception and attention*: How can we make sense of all the input with which are senses are bombarded?
 And *learning and memory*: How do we use experiences from the past to behave more adaptively in the future?
 And *language*: How do we convey information about the world through symbols and sounds?
 And *emotion*: Why do some things trigger such strong emotional responses, and how does this affect our behavior?
 And *decision making*: Why are seemingly rational decisions so often driven by irrational heuristics?
 And many other things.
 Because the mind offers so much to study!

+## Ethics and integrity

+NVP members are expected to act ethically and with integrity in all their scientific activities.

 ## Executive board

 The NVP executive board consists of: